Table of Contents

 Monitor Reviews Data

-One of the biggest challenges associated with managing your online reputation is keeping up with all of your various business listings.
+One of the biggest challenges associated with reputation management for attorneys is keeping up with all of your various business listings.
 While listing your business on a multitude of platforms is critical to maximizing visibility, it is all too easy to overlook some of these listings when monitoring review data.

 Implement PR Strategies